doug-moen/openscad2/rfc/Overview.md

 This can't be done without syntax changes, so a secondary goal is to provide a beautiful and natural syntax.

-## Beautiful, Natural Syntax
+## New Syntax
+OpenSCAD is a functional language with a C-like syntax.
+This causes two problems:
-OpenSCAD is a 3D modelling tool, not a programming language.
+* OpenSCAD is primarily a 3D modelling tool, not a programming language.
+  It is targetted at designers, not professional programmers.
   Users should not be expected to have experience with a C-like language in order to understand the syntax: exposure to high school math should be sufficient.
+* If you are a computer programmer (as opposed to a designer who happens to write programs), then you are quite familiar with C-like languages: Javascript, Java, C#, etc.
+  For you, OpenSCAD causes cognitive dissonance: it has a C-like syntax, but the idioms of C do not work.
+You can't increment a variable or mutate an array.
+  This actually creates an ease-of-use problem, and we would be better off if the language looked less C-like.

-OpenSCAD2 provides a more human readable alternative to some of the syntax inherited from C.
+OpenSCAD2 provides a alternative to some of the syntax inherited from C.
+The goal is to make the syntax look more like high-school math.
 (Of course the old syntax continues to work.)

 | old | new | explanation